cliffordjose/cliffordjose/README.md

 ## 👨‍💻 About Me

-I'm **Clifford Jose**, a BCA student and software developer interested in building practical applications and exploring modern technologies.
+I'm **Clifford Jose**, a MSE student and software developer interested in building practical applications and exploring modern technologies.

 My main interests include: